SergioBoySV/CodePathPreWorkAssignment/README.md

 The following **required** functionality is completed:

-- [✅] Users are see a screen with three labels and a button
+- [✅] Users can see a screen with three labels and a button
 - [✅] Tapping the button changes the screen color to a random color

 ## Video Walkthrough